aws-samples/serverless-patterns/apigw-lambda-bedrock-nova-terraform/README.md

 ## How it works

 The pattern creates an API Gateway endpoint that accepts POST requests containing prompts.
-These requests are forwarded to a Lambda function that processes the input and interacts with Amazon Bedrock's Nova Micro model.
+These requests are forwarded to a Lambda function which processes the input and interacts with Amazon Bedrock's Nova Micro model.

 Key components: